JordonP123/GoLinksTakeHome/README.md

 Create a user interface to navigate the repositories and commits in Netflix’s Github.
 As a User, I would like to be able to see a list of Netflix’s repositories, and when I click on a repository, I want to be able to see the list of commits.

 # Basic Requirements
-- Create a scrollable list of Netflix’s repositories: https://api.github.com/orgs/Netflix/repos ● Each item in the repository list should show:
+- Create a scrollable list of Netflix’s repositories: https://api.github.com/orgs/Netflix/repos ● Each item in the repository list should show: - DONE
-- Repo name
+- Repo name - DONE
-- Language
+- Language - DONE
-- Description
+- Description - DONE
-- Star Count
+- Star Count - DONE
-- Fork Count
+- Fork Count - DONE
-- Date Created
+- Date Created - DONE
 - This list should be sorted by Star Count in descending order - DONE
 - When clicking on an item in the list, it should show another list of the recent commits